joshuamhtsang/mini_essays/2024-09-22_physics-informed-nn/thoughts.md

 - Forward modelling:  PINN vs Euler/RK (see notes in my notebook).
 Autograd saves us from needed to derive the finite difference integration formulas?

 - PINN for eigenvalue equations?
 Suppose the Schrodinger equation in a box potential.

+- Perturbation theory with PINNs

+- Can you learn the Green’s function for a PDE and use it as the kernel to solve general problems related to that PDE?

+- Can physics-informed NN be used to exploit Green’s functions also?